A lathe Machine is a Production Machine tool. Here today we will study the Definition, Parts, Operation, and Specification of Lathe machines.

 An apron is a house of the feed mechanism.
 It is fastened to the saddle and hangover in front of the bed.

-A lead screw is also known as a power screw or translation screw.
+A lead screw is also known as a power screw or a translation screw.
 It converts rotational motion to linear motion.
 Lead Screw is used for Thread Cutting operation in a lathe machine tool.

 Chuck is used to holding the workpiece securely.